sourceradar/coder/README.md

 - `/clear` - Clear the screen
 - `/config` - Show or edit configuration
 - `/tools` - List available tools
-- `/prompt` - Manage prompt templates
 - `/version` - Show version information

-### Prompt Management

-You can customize the system prompt used by the AI:

-- `/prompt` - Show current prompt
-- `/prompt edit` - Edit the current prompt
-- `/prompt list` - List available prompts
-- `/prompt new NAME` - Create a new prompt template
-- `/prompt use NAME` - Switch to a different prompt
-- `/prompt reset` - Reset to the default prompt

 ## Configuration